arodidev/financial-system-final/README.md

-# financial-system-final
- A Node.js based financial management system, read more on the README file
+# finanical management sytem running Node.js
+This is a Node.js server based prototype of a financial management system which tracks your contributions and loan payments.
+The UI could use some work :( but the basic funtionality is working, including login and signup.

+Access the files via the master branch.